 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

-Overview: ComFrame was initiated in recognition of the growing relevance of IAIGs in the global insurance marketplace and the need for an internationally coherent framework for the supervision of large, complex, global groups.
+Overview: ComFrame was initiated in recognition of the growing relevance of IAIGs in the global insurance marketplace and the need for an internationally coherent framework for the supervision of large, complex, global insurance groups.
 The IAIS began developing ComFrame in July 2010 to build on individual member efforts to improve group supervision and provide better insights to supervisors on how IAIGs operate.
 As part of ComFrame, the IAIS is also developing a risk-based global insurance capital standard (ICS).
 Both of these have been developed over a multi-year period of field testing and refinement with supervisors and volunteer insurers.
 A public consultation on ComFrame and ICS Version 2.0 was launched by the IAIS in July 2018.
 According to the current IAIS plan, ComFrame, including the ICS Version 2.0, should be finalized and adopted towards the end of 2019 and ready for implementation by IAIS members in 2020.

 ComFrame is built on the premise that IAIGs should be supervised in a collaborative fashion by home and host supervisors, thereby resulting in more effective and efficient supervision.
 It contains qualitative and quantitative requirements for IAIGs and for home and host supervisors that will foster greater cooperation and coordination among supervisors.
-ComFrame expands upon the high level requirements and guidance currently set out in the IAIS Insurance Core Principles (ICPs), which generally apply on both a legal entity and group-wide level.
+ComFrame expands upon the high level standards and guidance set out in the IAIS Insurance Core Principles (ICPs), which generally apply on both a legal entity and group-wide level.
 To provide better context for ComFrame with respect to the ICPs, ComFrame will be presented under the relevant ICPs.

 What is an IAIG?

-An IAIG is a term under ComFrame for insurance groups or financial conglomerates that exceed thresholds on international activity and size.
-The IAIS defines an IAIG as a large, internationally active group that includes at least one sizeable insurance entity.
-There are two criteria for an insurance group to be identified as an IAIG: 1) International Activity — premiums are written in not fewer than three jurisdictions, and percentage of gross premiums written outside the home jurisdiction is not less than 10% of the group's total gross written premium; and 2) Size —based on a rolling three-year average, total assets of not less than $50 Billion, or gross written premiums of not less than $10 Billion.
+The IAIS has two criteria for an insurance group to be identified as an IAIG: 1) International Activity — premiums are written in three or more jurisdictions, and percentage of gross premiums written outside the home jurisdiction are at least 10% of the group's total gross written premium; and 2) Size —based on a three-year rolling average, total assets of at least $50 billion USD, or gross written premiums of at least $10 billion USD.

 Process of Identifying an IAIG

-The IAIS will not be responsible for identifying IAIGs, but will set out the criteria and process relevant supervisors will use for identifying IAIGs.
+The IAIS is not responsible for identifying IAIGs but will set out the criteria and process relevant supervisors will use for identifying IAIGs.
 As noted above, the criteria the IAIS has proposed for IAIGs are based on size and international activity, but allow a degree of supervisory discretion on whether a particular group should, or should not, be considered an IAIG.
 The IAIS expects that approximately 50 IAIGs will be identified by supervisors.

 Insurance Capital Standard